MicrosoftDocs/Console-Docs/docs/creating-a-pseudoconsole-session.md

 **NOTE**:

 This snippet is incomplete and used for demonstration of this specific call only.
-You will need to manage the lifetime of the HANDLEs appropriately.
-Failure to manage the lifetime of HANDLEs correctly can result in deadlock scenarios, especially with synchronous I/O calls.
+You will need to manage the lifetime of the **HANDLE**s appropriately.
+Failure to manage the lifetime of **HANDLE**s correctly can result in deadlock scenarios, especially with synchronous I/O calls.

 Upon completion of the [**CreateProcess**](https://msdn.microsoft.com/library/windows/desktop/ms682425) call to create the client character-mode application attached to the pseudoconsole, the handles given during creation should be freed from this process.
 This will decrease the reference count on the underlying device object and allow I/O operations to properly detect a broken channel when the pseudoconsole session closes its copy of the handles.